TelecomixSyria/ii-bot/README.md

 ## Prerequisites
 A couple of common system packages are required: `ii`, `curl`, `html2text` and some others that will most likely be installed by default on your distro.
 Make sure `bash` is installed, at least version 4.

+It'll probably be much better if you already know how `ii` works (it's dead simple).

 There are Python packages needed to for the microblogging support, see _import_ statements in `microblog.py`.

 ## Configure